Frequently Asked Questions

 - Phase III: View Results (until the deal closes): This is the phase where you can review the comprehensive results (Q&A, market size estimates, competitors named) from the evaluation process.
 Results can be viewed under the “Results” tab.

-Propel(x) will facilitate sharing of updates from the startup on at least a quarterly basis.
+Propel(x) will facilitate sharing of updates from the startup on at least a quarterly basis to investors who invest either directly into the company or into a Propel(x) syndicate for the company.

 You may exit your investment by selling your stake - in case the startup is acquired or goes public.
 In most cases, as per the SEC’s Rule 144, you may also exit your investment by selling your stock privately to another Accredited Investor, so long as you have held your stock for at least a year and are not an “affiliate” of the company (i.e., you are neither an officer of the company nor a shareholder with a greater than 10% stake in the company).

-Investors can invest as little as $3,000 through Propel(x) Syndicates.
+Startups set the minimum direct investment check size that they will take from individual investors.
+Investors can invest as little as $3,000 into companies through Propel(x) Syndicates.
 We do not set maximum investment limits.

 Pitch deck, financial and IP related documents, webcast videos (investor calls or startup webinars) are under “lock and key” as part of each startup profile.
 To access this restricted content, you will need the startup’s approval first, which is typically given within 24 hours.
 The reason for restricted access is to help startups protect the details of their deep-technology from potential competitors -- this is also why we ask for your LinkedIn URL.

-Before you get access, you can freely explore other information available in the startup’s profile, such as startup description, their pitch video, team members, startup terms, and calendar events.
+Investors can freely explore other information available in the startup’s profile, such as startup description, their pitch video, team members, startup terms, and calendar events prior to receiving approval from the startup.

 Propel(x) follows a set of qualifying criteria to curate startups showcased to investors.
 Please refer to 'What are Propel(x)’s criteria for publishing a startup?' in the Startup Topics section below

-- Startups conduct investor calls OR share a pre-recorded webcast with our investors.
+- Startups share a pre-recorded webcast with investors.

-- Every startup also goes through an Evaluation process.
+- Every startup goes through an Evaluation process.

 - Investors can make commitments and sign documents online – as low as $3,000 per investor.

-- Propel(x) aggregates all investor commitments and invests as a single investor in the startup.
+- Propel(x) aggregates all investor commitments lower than the direct investment minimum check size - as set by the startup - and invests as a single investor in the startup.

-- The pooled investment vehicle is triggered when investor commitments reach a minimum of $100,000.
+- The pooled investment vehicle is triggered when combined direct and syndicate commitments hit $100,000.

-- Flow of funds: Propel(x) collects investor funds, deducts expenses and passes on the rest to the startup.
+- Flow of funds: Propel(x) collects investor funds in an escrow account and passes them to the company.

 - Propel(x) Syndicates are pooled investment vehicles which collect funds from several investors into a single Limited Liability Company (Investor Syndicate).
 The Syndicate then invests as a single entity into a single startup.

-- Investors can commit as little as $3000 into each Syndicate.
+- Investors that want to invest less than the direct investment threshold set by the startups can make a syndicate investment.
+Investors can commit as little as $3000 into each Syndicate.

-- A Syndicate will be triggered after at least $100,000 in investment interest is collected from investors.
-Once this threshold is met, a Syndicate will be created.
-Propel(x) will continue to collect additional interest till the deal closes on the website.
+- A Propel(x) Syndicate will be created after at least $100,000 in combined direct and syndicate investment interest is collected from investors.
+Propel(x) will continue to collect additional interest until the deal closes on the platform.
 Once the deal closes online, Propel(x) will complete all paperwork, confirm investment amounts with investors and close the deal.

 The consolidated signature packet is what you will actually be signing via DocuSign at the time of your investment.
 It includes the following sections: